-The Richard T. Robertson School of Media and Culture is one of only about 100 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
-The School’s undergraduate program was re-accredited in 2012 for a six-year term.
-(ACEJMC’s process for accrediting professional master’s programs is relatively new, and the School’s two master’s programs were not a part of the last ACEJMC accreditation review.)
+The Richard T. Robertson School of Media and Culture is one of 118 select journalism and mass communication programs accredited by the Accrediting Council on Education in Journalism and Mass Communications.
+The School’s undergraduate program was provisionally re-accredited in 2018, to be reviewed in two years.
+(The School’s two master’s programs were not a part of the ACEJMC accreditation review.)

-In its report, ACEJMC’s site-visit team praised the school’s faculty, staff and students, as well as the education provided at VCU.
+The most recent ACEJMC reaccreditation process of the School occurred in the 2017-2018 academic year.
+In its report, ACEJMC’s site-visit team praised the School’s faculty, staff and students, as well as the education provided at VCU.